-PillarCare will provide the services as set out in the Service User Care Plan, as PillarCare and the Client may agree to amend from time to time by prior agreement.
-The provision of services is subject to the following Terms and Conditions of Service:
+PillarCare will provide the services as set out in the Service User Care Plan, which PillarCare and the Client may agree to amend from time to time by prior agreement.
+The provision of services is subject to the following Terms & Conditions of Service:

-In addition to an initial non-refundable registration fee of £45.00, Clients/Service Users will be charged for work undertaken by an employee of PillarCare rounded up to the nearest full hour.
-Charges are subject to review and PillarCare will notify Service Users of variations in writing 7 days prior to them coming into force.
-All charges must be paid to PillarCare who will be responsible for paying a Care Worker in accordance with relevant and applicable legislation.
+In addition to an initial non-refundable registration fee of £45.00, Clients and Service Users will be charged for work undertaken by an employee of PillarCare rounded up to the nearest full hour.
+Charges are subject to review and PillarCare will notify the Client of variations in writing seven days prior to them coming into force.
+All charges must be paid to PillarCare who will be responsible for paying a Carer in accordance with relevant and applicable legislation.

 If payments are late, PillarCare may, without prejudice to its other rights, suspend services.
-In addition, if payment is not received in full within 10 days of the invoice date, interest will be charged at the rate of 10% per annum on any outstanding balance.
-Should an invoice remain unpaid for a period of 10 days or more, PillarCare reserves the right to terminate the services provided with 24 hours’ notice and to charge for any reasonable costs incurred in taking steps to obtain payment.
+In addition, if payment is not received in full within ten days of the invoice date, interest will be charged at the rate of 10% per annum on any outstanding balance.
+Should an invoice remain unpaid for a period of ten days or more, PillarCare reserves the right to terminate the services provided with twenty-four hours’ notice, and to charge for any reasonable costs incurred in taking steps to obtain payment.

 b.
-For live-in care, a 7-day notice of cancellation or amendment must be provided to avoid being charged in full
+For live-in care, a seven-day notice of cancellation or amendment must be provided to avoid being charged in full

 c.
 If a visit requires cancellation due to a verifiable medical emergency, then no charge will be made

 d.
-To terminate or substantially revise service provision, a full 7 days’ notice is required by PillarCare
+To terminate or substantially revise service provision, a full seven-days’ notice is required by PillarCare.

 a.
-PillarCare cannot guarantee that a particular Care Worker will be able to remain with a Service User throughout the entire period during which services are required.
-We will, however, take all reasonable efforts to ensure continuity of care
+PillarCare cannot guarantee that a particular Carer will be able to remain with a Service User throughout the entire period during which services are required, but will take all reasonable efforts to ensure continuity of care

 b.
-If a Care Worker leaves an assignment early, the Client or Service User should telephone PillarCare immediately and PillarCare will use their best endeavours to find a replacement Care Worker as soon as reasonably practicable
+If a Carer leaves an assignment early, the Client or Service User should telephone PillarCare immediately and PillarCare will use their best endeavours to find a replacement Carer as soon as reasonably practicable

 c.
-If a Care Worker fails to attend an assignment, the Client or Service User should telephone PillarCare within 15 minutes of the expected arrival time and PillarCare will then use their best endeavours to find a replacement Care Worker as soon as reasonably practicable
+If a Carer fails to attend an assignment, the Client or Service User should telephone PillarCare within fifteen minutes of the expected arrival time and PillarCare will then use their best endeavours to find a replacement Carer as soon as reasonably practicable

 d.
-In circumstances where a Care Worker is unable to work due to illness or accident, PillarCare will use its best endeavours to provide a replacement Care Worker as soon as reasonably practicable
+In circumstances where a Carer is unable to work due to illness or accident, PillarCare will use its best endeavours to provide a replacement Carer as soon as reasonably practicable

-Considerable investment is made in recruiting, training and developing staff who are therefore prohibited from accepting any direct offers of employment from Clients.
-Furthermore, it is prohibited for the Client and/or Service User to directly approach any PillarCare member of staff with regard to private employment without first consulting the Registered Manager.
-In the event of an agreement being reached, the Client/Service User will be liable to pay a one-off Placement Fee equivalent to seven (7) times the weekly invoice amount.
+Considerable investment is made in recruiting, training, and developing staff who are therefore prohibited from accepting any direct offers of employment from Clients.
+It is prohibited for the Client or the Service User to directly approach any PillarCare member of staff with regard to private employment without first consulting PillarCare’s Registered Manager.
+In the event of an agreement being reached, the Client will be liable to pay to PillarCare a one-off placement fee equivalent to seven (7) times the weekly invoice amount.

-PillarCare is dedicated to ensuring equal opportunities for all employees and Clients/Service Users, irrespective of their race, age, sex, material status, physical or mental disability, sexual orientation, gender-identity, religious beliefs or political opinions.
+PillarCare is dedicated to ensuring equal opportunities for all employees and their Clients and Service Users, irrespective of their race, nationality, ethnic origin, physical or mental disability, age, sex, material status, physical or mental disability, sexual orientation, gender-identity, religious beliefs or political opinions.
 PillarCare will not tolerate discrimination by staff, Clients or Service Users of any kind.

 It is the Client’s responsibility to ensure that suitable accommodation and meals are provided for staff on live-in or overnight duties.
-Live-in and residential Care Workers should be provided with food and kitchen facilities to prepare for 3 basic meals per day, or, alternatively, a daily food allowance of £7.00 (approximately £50.00 per week).
-Any additional food or special dietary requirement is at the expense of the Care Worker.
-Where Care Workers are providing over 6 hours of continuous care, you are expected to provide use of facilities for the preparation of food.
+Live-in Carers should be provided with food and kitchen facilities to prepare for three basic meals per day, or alternatively, a daily food allowance of £7.00 (approximately £50.00 per week).
+Any additional food or special dietary requirement is at the expense of the Carer.
+Where Carers are providing over six hours of continuous care, the Client is expected to provide use of facilities for the preparation of food.

 The cost of meals or any other type of ‘benefit in kind’ for staff remains the responsibility of the Client and is not deductible from the invoiced cost of the services provided by PillarCare.

-In addition, Care Workers should be provided with adequate facilities for washing and toileting, and also to sleep and rest, i.e. their own room (preferably with a door lock and TV) and clean bedding.
-They must be allowed privacy in their rest periods and have access to either a telephone or mobile phone reception.
+In addition, live-in Carers should be provided with adequate facilities for washing and toileting, and also to sleep and rest, that is their own room (preferably with a door lock) and clean bedding.
+They must be allowed privacy in their rest periods and have access to internet and mobile phone reception.